-We'll interpret it here as the coefficient matrix of a homogeneous system and reference this matrix as L. So we are solving the homogeneous system $\mathcal{LS}(L,\mathbf{0})$ having m=5 equations in n=5 variables.
+We will employ this matrix here as the coefficient matrix of a homogeneous system and reference this matrix as L. So we are solving the homogeneous system $\mathcal{LS}(L,\mathbf{0})$ having m=5 equations in n=5 variables.
 If we built the augmented matrix, we would add a sixth column to L containing all zeros.
 As we did row operations, this sixth column would remain all zeros.
 So instead we will row-reduce the coefficient matrix, and mentally remember the missing sixth column of zeros.
-This row-reduced matrix is and we see r=3 nonzero rows.
-The columns with leading 1's are $D=\{1,2,3\}$ so the r dependent variables are x_1, x_2, x_3 .
-The columns without leading 1's are $F=\{4,5\}$, so the n-r=2 free variables are x_4, x_5 .
+This row-reduced matrix is and we see r=3 pivot columns, with indices $D=\{1, 2, 3\}$.
+So the r=3 dependent variables are x_1, x_2, x_3 .
+The non-pivot columns have indices $F=\{4, 5\}$, so the n-r=2 free variables are x_4, x_5 .
 Notice that if we had included the all-zero vector of constants to form the augmented matrix for the system, then the index 6 would have appeared in the set F, and subsequently would have been ignored when listing the free variables.
+So nothing is lost by not creating an augmented matrix (in the case of a homogenous system).
+And maybe it is an improvement, since now every index in F can be used to reference a variable of the linear system.